 - How farmers respond to disruptions can follow specific behavioural patterns which policy interventions may be able to influence.

-Access the full report on Defra’s science and research projects website.
+Access the report on Defra’s science and research projects website.

-This report is based on 22 in-depth interviews and nine focus group sessions with farmers in the High-Risk Area (HRA) and Edge Area of England.
+The researchers conducted 22 in-depth interviews and nine focus group sessions with farmers in the High Risk Area and Edge Areas of England.
 This research was conducted with 29 farmers in the HRA and 58 farmers in the Edge Area in total.
 In addition to this there were 19 participants in the focus groups who were not farmers (vets and auctioneers).